rotki/rotki/docs/api.rst

    :reqjson bool[optional] include_gas_costs: A boolean denoting whether gas costs should be counted as loss in profit/loss calculation.
    :reqjson string[optional] eth_rpc_endpoint: A URL denoting the rpc endpoint for the ethereum node to use when contacting the ethereum blockchain.
 If it can not be reached or if it is invalid etherscan is used instead.
    :reqjson string[optional] ksm_rpc_endpoint: A URL denoting the rpc endpoint for the Kusama node to use when contacting the Kusama blockchain.
 If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
+   :reqjson string[optional] dot_rpc_endpoint: A URL denoting the rpc endpoint for the Polkadot node to use when contacting the Polkadot blockchain.
+If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
    :reqjson string[optional] main_currency: The FIAT currency to use for all profit/loss calculation.
 USD by default.
    :reqjson string[optional] date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
    :reqjson bool[optional] submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the rotki server.